stormalf/go_ibmi/README.md

 ## current status

 The go 1.24 failed with same changes done on 1.22.8.
 Memory issue during compilation of go module.
+The issue seems to be related to the garbage collector.
+The issue is :

+    SIGSEGV: segmenation violation
+    routine.getGCMaskOnDemand (0x100a59b80) .../src/runtime/type.go:108

+We can as a workaround disable the garbage collector by setting GOGC=off.
+After that at least go1.24 can compile the hello world example.
+Trying to test some go modules with go1.24 to see if we have other issues.